jcrozum/biobalm/Algorithm.md

    > Sam: At the moment, this should be performed by Trappist.
 As far as I understand, Trappist can now compute maximal trap spaces.
 It is my understanding that it could also be quite easily transformed to iteratively compute the "disjoint maximal" trap spaces if desired.

+   > Giang: Yes.
+It may be possible with Trappist.

 3. First, assume that $M_1, \ldots, M_k$ is empty.
 That is, there is no sub-space of $S$ that is also a trap space.
 Conversely, $S$ is a minimal trap space.

    Now, compute "attractor candidate states" $N \subseteq S$ that correspond to the fixed-points within $F^{\oplus}$.
 These "cover" every real attractor in $F$.
 Then, use some abstract/symbolic reachability method to pre-order the elements of $N$ based on mutual reachability.
 The terminal elements of this pre-order are the "true" representatives of the individual attractors.